neokloud/neo-lab/scenarios/Practice_Question_04_Priority_Class/step1.md

 # Busybox-Logger PriorityClass Scenario

-This scenario demonstrates creating a namespace, an existing PriorityClass, and a Deployment (`busybox-logger`) for CKA exam-style practice.
+This scenario demonstrates creating a namespace, an existing PriorityClass, and a Deployment (`busybox-logger`)

 ---